BennyGabel/coding_quiz_challenge/README.md

 Questions and Answers section
 Display Users scode

-** This project is not completed **
-# Missing sections:
-- Accespt user's initial
-- Show/Store High Scores

 # How to use this project
 As the user open the URL, will have to press a button to start Once the Start button is clicked: